lucasjohnston/ievms/README.md

 version of IE already installed.
 IE11 machines can be selected with Windows 7 or Windows 8.1.

+The original script works as it originally did, with hard-coded urls and md5 values.
+The 'ievms-node' script uses Node to hit the MS api and grab the current correct url and md5 hashes.
+This version should be a little more future-proof, but obviously requires having Node installed.

 This is a hacked on fork that has been altered to work with the currently available versions and URLs for the VMs on Microsoft's site.
 The original repo can be found [here](https://github.com/xdissent/ievms).
 The linked pledgie is for the original author.